lat9nq/Toasty-Commands/README.md

 # Toasty-Commands
 This is where the port of the chat commands from my E2 ToastyHUD will be held.

 This is a Module for ULX (which can be found [here](https://github.com/TeamUlysses/ulx)).
-Thus, this addon requires that you have ULX installed.
+Thus, this addon requires that you have ULX installed. rm requires that you have Falco's Prop Protection installed, which can be found [here](https://github.com/FPtje/Falcos-Prop-protection). alle2s requires, of course, Wiremod to be install ([here](https://github.com/wiremod/wire)).

 A number of functions are added to ULX, most extend or use functions defined in ULX.
 These functions are as follows: